aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/format-conversion-export/convert-webp-to-pdf-aspose-imaging-java/_index.md

 - Java PDF generation
 schemas:
 - type: TechArticle
-  headline: 'Convert WebP to PDF Using Aspose.Imaging in Java: Step‑by‑Step Guide'
+  headline: 'How to Convert WebP to PDF Using Aspose.Imaging in Java – Step‑by‑Step Guide'
   description: Learn how to convert WebP to PDF and save WebP as PDF with Aspose.Imaging
     for Java.
 Follow this detailed tutorial for fast, reliable results.
   dateModified: '2026-06-03'
   author: Aspose
 - type: HowTo
-  name: 'Convert WebP to PDF Using Aspose.Imaging in Java: Step‑by‑Step Guide'
+  name: 'How to Convert WebP to PDF Using Aspose.Imaging in Java – Step‑by‑Step Guide'
   description: Learn how to convert WebP to PDF and save WebP as PDF with Aspose.Imaging
     for Java.
 Follow this detailed tutorial for fast, reliable results.
   steps: